 Cyber Risk = Threat x Vulnerability x Information Value

+Usually the measurement of cybersecurity risk begins with a vulnerability assessment.
 A vulnerability assessment is a systematic review of the security weaknesses in an information system.
-It evaluates whether or not your system is susceptible to any known vulnerabilities, assigns a severity level to them, and recommends remediation or mitigation.
+It evaluates whether or not your system is susceptible to known vulnerabilities, assigns a severity level to them, and recommends remediation or mitigation.